15+ Eye-catching Flowers that Start with H With Pictures

 Heliootrop

-Heliootrop is among the most charming flowers, starting with H, and belongs to the Boraginaceae family.
-They have tiny, old-fashioned, fragrant flowers and produce many tiny star-shaped flowers.
+Heliootrop is among the most charming flowers, starting with H, that belongs to theย Boraginaceae family.ย They have tiny, old-fashioned, fragrant flowers and produce many tiny star-shaped flowers.
 They have different vibrant colors ranging from deep purples to blues and whites.
-People usually love them because of their sweet cherry-like fragrance.

 Scientific Name | Heliotropium arborescens |